On this page

-- Water Taxi - main travel method to cayes
+- Water Taxi - cost effective travel to islands

-- Car - best for stopping & sight-seeing
+- Car Rental - perfect for exploring & sight-seeing

 Taxis are easily spotted by their green license plates.
 They have no fixed meter rate or consistent look besides the color of their license plate.

 Here are some examples of common taxi rates:

 |Shared taxi from San Ignacio to Xunantunich||$1.50 per person|